-Travelers are advised to ensure that they are providing accurate information when filling out the application form.
-Any discrepancies between the information provided on the form and that shown on the passport can have their visa deemed invalid at the South African port of entry.
+Travelers are advised to ensure that they provide accurate information when filling out the application form.
+Any discrepancies between the information on the form and that shown on the passport can have their visa deemed invalid at the South African port of entry.
 Consequently, such travelers face the possibility of being denied entry into South Africa.

-It is also important for travelers to travel on the same passport that they used to fill out the online application form otherwise they can also run the risk of being barred from entering South Africa.
+It is also important for visitors to travel on the same passport that they used to fill out the online application form.
+Otherwise they can also run the risk of being barred from entering South Africa.

 South African Visa Requirements from Belgium

 After the eVisa application is submitted, travelers can expect to hear back on the status of their application within 3 business days.
-It can sometimes take longer than that depending on if there is any additional processing required on the application.
+It can sometimes take longer than that depending on any additional processing that might be required in order to process the application.

 If the application is approved, the eVisa will be granted and it will be delivered to the applicant via the email they provided on their application.
-Travelers are advised to keep a copy of their eVisa on their phone/handheld device and take a print-out with them to the airport.
-They will need to present it along with their passport in order to be granted entry into the country.
+Travelers are advised to keep a copy of their eVisa on their smartphone or handheld device and take a print-out with them to the airport.
+They will need to present it along with their passport in order to be granted entry into South Africa.

-Once the traveler’s passport is stamped for upon entry, they can then stay in South Africa for a period listed on the eVisa application.
+Once the traveler’s passport is stamped upon entry, they can then stay in South Africa for the period of time listed on the eVisa application.
 It is best to consider leaving the country before the eVisa expires to avoid any issues with overstaying the visa.

 Travelers who overstay their visa in South Africa are put on an “undesirables” list which can ban them from entering South Africa for a period of 5 years.